ahmedbesbes/playground/README.md

 ## What can you learn from playground?

-If you're new to machine learning, playing with this app will probably (and hopefully :)) get you familiar with basic notions and help you build your first intuitions.
+If you're new to machine learning, playing with this app will probably (and hopefully :smile:) get you familiar with basic notions and help you build your first intuitions.
 It won't replace text books: it's only meant to complement your knowledge.
 Take it as it is.

 ### 1. Decision boundaries will (partially) tell you how models behave